fiatconnect/specification/fiatconnect-api.md

 ###### 3.3.4.3.2.2.
 HTTP `404`

-If the user has no transfer in on file with the provided `transferId`, the server MUST return an HTTP `200` status code, along with a response body with the following schema:
+If the user has no transfer on file with the provided `transferId`, the server MUST return an HTTP `200` status code, along with a response body with the following schema:

 ```